-Selected departures from March to October 2019
+Selected departures up to October 2019 & March to October 2020

 Since the days of Marco Polo, China has fascinated our western minds in the most compelling way.
 The country’s immense size, almost unimaginable wealth and other-worldly culture have together woven an intoxicating and quite irresistible spell.

 The Chinese today are living through an astonishing transformation.
 As well as being justly proud of their long history and unique cultural legacy, they’re keen to show you their huge achievements as a rapidly growing world superpower.
 China has always been a nation of superlatives.
 The most populous on earth, it’s also the fourth largest.
 Silk, tea, paper money, porcelain and gunpowder all originated here.
 Effectively closed to outsiders for most of its history, China has developed its own unique character, language and society.

 At the heart of Beijing lies the Imperial Palace.
 Collectively called the ‘Forbidden City’, it contains a staggering 9,999 rooms.
 Adorned with paintings of dragons and phoenixes, carvings and inscriptions, it’s crowned by typically Chinese turned-up roofs with gold-hued tiles.
 Tiananmen Square, the final resting place of Chairman Mao, holds a staggering 600,000 people.
 The Summer Palace and Temple of Heaven are stunning in their simplicity and laden with symbolism.
 And beyond the city lies the stupendous Great Wall, the largest structure ever built by man and one of the new seven wonders of the world.